 (A) …shall not cover under a P&I entry liabilities …incurred by the Member during the course of performing dredging, blasting, pile-driving.… (Rule 59)

 Rule 59 refers to a number of specific operations that are considered to be ‘specialist operations’.
 Instead of having merely a general reference to ‘specialist operations’, which creates some uncertainty as to whether an activity is excluded or not, the Rule lists expressly the activities for which cover is excluded.
-The activities that are not covered under the current Rules are as follows: Dredging, blasting, pile-driving, well intervention, cable or pipelaying, construction, installation or maintenance work, core sampling, depositing of spoil and power generation.
+The activities that are not covered under the current Rules are as follows: Dredging, blasting, pile-driving, well intervention, cable or pipelaying, construction, installation or maintenance work, core sampling, depositing of spoil, power generation and decommissioning.